coleenquadros/configuration/README.md

 - [/app-sre/app-1.yml](https://github.com/app-sre/qontract-server/blob/8fafb7c24188645c099c0ee7a9f6806b178158dd/assets/schemas/app-sre/app-1.yml): JSON schema for App modelling.
 - [/dependencies/quay-org-1.yml](https://github.com/app-sre/qontract-server/blob/8fafb7c24188645c099c0ee7a9f6806b178158dd/assets/schemas/dependencies/quay-org-1.yml): JSON schema for Quay organization.

-### Manage ConfigMaps via App-Interface (`/openshift/namespace-1.yml`)
+### Manage Openshift resources via App-Interface (`/openshift/namespace-1.yml`)

-ConfigMaps can be entirely self-serviced via App-Interface.

 [services](https://gitlab.cee.redhat.com/service/app-interface/tree/master/data/services) contains all the services that are being run by the App-SRE team.
 Inside of those directories, there is a `namespaces` folder that lists all the `namespaces` that are linked to that service.

 Namespaces declaration enforce [this JSON schema](https://github.com/app-sre/qontract-server/blob/master/assets/schemas/openshift/namespace-1.yml).
 Note that it contains a reference to the cluster in which the namespace exists.

+Note: if the resource already exists in the namespace, the PR check will fail.
+Please get in contact with App-SRE team to import resources to be under the control of App-Interface.

+#### Manage ConfigMaps via App-Interface (`/openshift/namespace-1.yml`)

+ConfigMaps can be entirely self-serviced via App-Interface.

 In order to add ConfigMaps to a namespace, you need to add them to the `openshiftResources` field.